n8n-io/n8n-docs/docs/workflow/api/index.md

+---
+title: "Workflow² public REST API"
+description: Using n8n's public API, you can programmatically perform many of the same tasks as you can in the GUI.
+This section introduces n8n's REST API.
+tags:
+  - Workflow²
+  - API

+---
 # n8n public REST API

 Using n8n's public API, you can programmatically perform many of the same tasks as you can in the GUI.
 This section introduces n8n's REST API, including: